isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 ### Enable Inclusion Proofs

 Because data does not always need to be shared to provide the verification required by a validator, support of data proofs can provide additional privacy and human rights benefits.
-To support this, a specification must:
+To support this, a specification MUST:

 1. Allow for the revelation of specific fingerprints.
 2. Support the easy creation of an inclusion proof that demonstrate how specific data can be hashed to create that specific fingerprint.